How to Count Duplicates Based on Multiple Criteria in Excel

 count duplicates in excel multiple criteria

-As a result, you will get 1.
+It will give an output of 1.
 That means there is only one car seller in New York.
-There are no duplicates of this in the given dataset.
+There are no duplicates.

 count duplicates in excel multiple criteria

-➤ Drag the C5 cell to the end of your dataset.
+• Drag the fill handle of C5 to the end of your dataset.

 count duplicates in excel multiple criteria